esper-io/dev-docs/docs/home/pythonsdk.md

 Note: Esper plans to release SDK support for Kotlin, Java, and JavaScript.
 If you are using a language other than Python and would like to immediately work with the Esper APIs, please consider calling the APIs directly.
 You can refer to the Esper API documentation [here](https://api.esper.io).
 :::

+We are always in active development and we try our best to keep all of our documentation up to date.
+However, if you have time you can check our latest documentation on [GitHub](https://github.com/esper-io/esper-client-py) for code samples and [API documentation](https://api.esper.io) as well as request and response formats.

 ## Pre-requisites
 1. **Python:** We recommend you use Python 3.4 or above.
 2. **Access to Esper Dev console:** Sign up for the Esper Dev Trial to obtain access to the Esper Dev Console with a private Esper Cloud account.
 During that process you will set your environment name.
 Once your environment is set up you can login to your account on `{{ esper_tenant_name }}.shoonyacloud.com` where "{{ esper_tenant_name }}" is your chosen environment name giving you access to both the Esper Dev Console and the Esper Manage Dashboard.
 Your `SERVER URL` will be `https://{{ esper_tenant_name }}-api.shoonyacloud.com/api`.
 See [Requesting an Esper Dev Trial account](./module/register.md).